-I lead an active life, cycling to the studio, attending meetings, going to the theatre, keeping an allotment yet cannot find a thing on the high street that carries me through at a price or of a design I desire.
+I lead an active life, cycling to the studio, attending meetings, going to the theatre, keeping an allotment, yet cannot find a thing on the high street that carries me through at a price or design I desire.
 I am often asked where I get my clothes and so here I have created a place for like minded women to obtain the clothes I create.

 I hope you will always want to hang on to these items despite the fickleness of trend.
 I hope you will patch and darn them as they succumb to the stresses and strains of an active life, each repair worn like a badge of honour.

 A pared to the bone aesthetic, made from practical traditional fabrics sourced surplus to the trade.
 I design with England in mind, its diverse and unpredictable weather conditions in accounted for.
 I hope you will want to wear these items until they fall off.

 You should be able to get up in the morning, dig the garden, ride your bike, attend a meeting or the theatre without having to worry about your wardrobe.

 Clothes are in small, medium or large sizes ; unless ordered specifically.

 Collaboration with styling, and photography by the talented and stylish Sandi Hudson Francis and also with Nemo @nemography.

 Modelling by the ever patient and beautiful Audrey Kate Elwood Parsons.